Free Pregnancy Due Date Calculator Online

 Frequently asked questions

-An LMP-based due date is an estimate with inherent uncertainty.
+An LMP-based due date is an estimate.
 Only about 4 percent of babies are born on their exact calculated due date.
 Around 80 percent of births occur within two weeks of the EDD.
 The LMP method is least accurate for women with irregular cycles or cycles significantly different from 28 days.
-An early ultrasound (performed between 8 and 13 weeks) provides a more accurate due date by measuring fetal size and is the preferred method in clinical settings when there is any uncertainty.
+An early ultrasound (performed between 8 and 13 weeks) provides a more accurate due date by measuring fetal crown-rump length and is the preferred method in clinical settings when there is any uncertainty.

-The first trimester spans from conception (week 1) through week 13.
-The second trimester covers weeks 14 through 27.
+The first trimester spans weeks 1 to 13.
+The second trimester covers weeks 14 to 27.
 The third trimester runs from week 28 through delivery at approximately week 40.
-The first trimester is the period of highest miscarriage risk and most critical organ formation.
-The second trimester is typically when fetal movement is first felt.
-The third trimester is characterized by rapid fetal weight gain and preparation for birth, including lung maturation and descent into the pelvis.
+The first trimester involves the most critical organ formation and carries the highest miscarriage risk.
+The second trimester is typically when fetal movement is first felt (around weeks 16 to 20).
+The third trimester involves rapid fetal weight gain, lung maturation, and descent into the pelvis in preparation for birth.

-You should book a first prenatal appointment as early in the first trimester as possible, ideally before week 10.
-Your healthcare provider will confirm your estimated due date through clinical history and, most accurately, through an early dating ultrasound (typically performed between 8 and 13 weeks).
+Book your first prenatal appointment as early in the first trimester as possible, ideally before week 10.
+Your healthcare provider will confirm your estimated due date through clinical history and, most accurately, through an early dating ultrasound (typically between 8 and 13 weeks).
 The ultrasound measures fetal crown-rump length to estimate gestational age with greater precision than the LMP method alone.
 Do not rely solely on a calculator-generated date for medical planning.

 Related tools